cmhh/seasadj/README.md

 <path to spc>/emp  <path to output>/emp
 ~~~

-For no other reason than it is common and convenient, we will create a service that accepts a single JSON string as input, and returns output as JSON also.
+For no other reason than JSON is seemingly near-universal in its use in web services, we create a service that accepts a single JSON string as input, and returns output as JSON also.
 Of course, we can express an adjustment in this format without any loss of functionality, and we hope that the example given is general enough to convince us this is true.
 At any rate, it should be clear that the following JSON representation is sufficient to represent the stated setup:

 ```json
 {